A population-based approach to background discrimination in particle physics: Monte Carlo study

 \section{Monte Carlo study}

-The Gibbs sampler was applied to a Monte Carlo data set generated using Pythia 8.140 \cite{pythia1} \cite{pythia2}, obtained superimposing $gg\rightarrow t\bar{t}$ signal events from pp interactions at $\sqrt{s}=14~\mbox{TeV}$ to soft QCD interactions, so called Minimum Bias events, in order to simulate background.
-The signal process was chosen in order to illustrate the use of the algorithm for background discrimination at the particle level.
-Further studies will be needed in order to extend these results beyond the proof of concept presented in this article, and to assess the potential of the Gibbs sampler for background discrimination in the context of specific analyses at the LHC.
+The algorithm was run on a Monte Carlo data set generated using Pythia 8.140 \cite{pythia1} \cite{pythia2}, obtained superimposing $gg\rightarrow t\bar{t}$ signal events from pp interactions at $\sqrt{s}=14~\mbox{TeV}$ with low-energy strong interactions, so called Minimum Bias events, in order to simulate background.
+The signal process was chosen to illustrate the use of the algorithm for background discrimination at the particle level.
+Further studies will be needed in order to extend these results beyond the initial investigation presented in this article, and to assess the potential of population-based techniques for background discrimination in the context of specific analyses at the LHC.

-The Gibbs sampler was run over a collection of charged particles with $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$, and individual particles were assigned a probability for them to originate from signal as opposed to background based on their $\eta$ and $p_T$ values.
+The sampler was run over a collection of charged particles with $2~\mbox{GeV/c}<p_T<5~\mbox{GeV/c}$, and individual particles were assigned a probability for them to originate from signal as opposed to background based on their $\eta$ and $p_T$ values.

 The pseudocode of the algorithm used for this application is shown below.
 Subscripts $sig$ and $bkg$ relate to signal and background, respectively.